Make your bed a refuge of rest, not a source of stress.

 Perlis, M. L., Jungquist, C., Smith, M. T., & Posner, D. (2008).
 Cognitive behavioral treatment of insomnia: A session by session guide.
 New York, NY: Springer.

 Stanford Health Care. (n.d.).
-Cognitive behavioral therapy for insomnia (CBTI): Stimulus control.
-Retrieved from https://stanfordhealthcare.org/medical-treatments/c/cognitive-behavioral-therapy-insomnia/procedures/stimulus-control.html
+Cognitive behavioral therapy for insomnia (CBTI): Stimulus control. https://stanfordhealthcare.org/medical-treatments/c/cognitive-behavioral-therapy-insomnia/procedures/stimulus-control.html

-This article was written by Nora Byrne; edited by Sharon Odegaard; and, clinically reviewed by Jossue Ortiz, DC.
+This article was written by Nora Byrne, edited by Sharon Odegaard, and clinically reviewed by Jossue Ortiz, DC, on March 10, 2021.
+Last clinical review was on November 4, 2024, by Elizabeth Thompson, MPH, RD.